klemola/matiasklemola.com/content/articles/typescript-union-types.md

 ---
 Title: Union types in Typescript: modeling state
 Date: 2019-05-02 00:00
+Modified: 2019-05-10 00:00
 Status: published
 Category: Articles
-Tags: typescript, advanced-types
+Tags: typescript, advanced-types, refactoring
 Slug: typescript-union-types
 Sourcecode: https://github.com/klemola/matiasklemola.com/tree/master/content/code/typescript-union-types
 Summary: Get familiar with union types in Typescript with practical examples.
-Using union types to model state will rid your application of complex and buggy boolean logic.
+You will get rid of of complex and buggy boolean logic by using union types to model the state of your application.
 Your colleagues will thank you later.
 Audience: Folks who are somewhat familiar with Typescript, and willing to learn about advanced types.
 I use some patterns analogous to React, so it helps if you've seen React code before.
 ---

-In my time of being a professional software developer I've seen people tripping up on logic involving multiple boolean values.
+People often trip up on logic involving boolean values.
 It has happened to me too!
-Dynamic languages (e.g. JavaScript) offer limited choices for modeling multiple outcomes.
-One could use weak enums (bunch of possible string values in a list), but it's still possible to use invalid values via typos.
-If that wasn't bad enough, inline boolean values are not named and might not communicate intention clearly.
-Now that Typescript is gaining traction, I'd like to show you how I've modeled multiple logical outcomes using union types.
+Dynamic languages (e.g. JavaScript) offer limited choices for modeling different outcomes.
+One could use weak enums (list of possible string values).
+It's still possible to use invalid values via typos.
+Inline boolean values are not named and might not communicate intention.

+Typescript provides a better alternative.
+I'd like to show you how I've modeled different logical outcomes using union types.

 ## Example: Fetching data

-Most common example of multi-boolean logic that I have observed is related to fetching remote data, often inside a React component's lifecycle methods.
-It's ideal to show some kind of temporary view while data is on it's way (e.g. a spinner), at least if it's likely that getting said data will take a while.
+One of the most common examples of multi-boolean logic is fetching remote data.
+It's ideal to show e.g. a spinner while data is on it's way (if it might take a while).

 In the example below you'll find a combination of an asynchronous operation in `main` and intermediate loading state in `render`.
-The example is written in a way that is typical for many front-end codebases.
+I wrote the example in a way that is typical for many front-end codebases.
 Take a moment to consider the logic.
 We'll improve on this example afterwards.

 {% include_code typescript-union-types/fetch_with_booleans.ts lang:typescript %}

 ### Introducing union types

-You might have noticed that we are dealing with multiple possible combinations of booleans and data that might be absent (`null`).
-Even with just two variables, `isLoading`and `data`, we have four possible combinations.
+You might have noticed that we are dealing with many possible combinations of booleans and data that might be absent (`null`).
+Even with as few as two variables, `isLoading`and `data`, we have four possible combinations.
 Rendering logic is definitely missing some of the possible combinations.
 Logical outcome for output is to render

 - Nothing (implicitly - there's no `else` condition)
 - A loading message